Scaling and Population Loss in Mexican Urban Centres: Results

 which is linear in logarithmic variables

-where $\alpha$ and $\beta$ are parameters, and $\Delta t = t_j - t_i$ is the length of the interval over which $\Lij$ is evaluated, with observed values of 10, 20 and 30 years.
+where $\alpha$ and $\beta$ are parameters, and $\Delta t = t_j - t_i$ is the length of the interval over which $\Lij$ is evaluated, with observed values of 10, 20, and 30 years.
 We obtain (using ordinary least squares) that $\beta=0.60\ (0.54, 0.67)$ and $\alpha=0.0057\ (0.0043, 0.0071)$, with 95\% bootstrapped confidence intervals.
 The coefficient of determination is $R^2=0.82$.
 The statistically-significant time-dependent $\alpha\Delta t$ term allows for the different intercepts observed for $\Lij$ corresponding to different $\Delta t$ (Figure \ref{fig:models}).
 When $\Delta t = 0$ ($t_j = t_i$), equation \eqref{eq:log-linear-model} correctly predicts $\Lii=1$ (density distributions should remain invariant).
-A model without intercept ($\alpha=0$, no time dependence) could also be considered.
-However, this is rejected (using an F-test), with a reduced $R^2 = 0.78$.

 }